 …. and those that served in the post war years, flying the Lancaster, the Lincoln, the Washington, the Canberra and the Vulcan

 It remembers the ground trades, such as the tinsmiths, sailmakers and riggers from World War I, and the latter day trades such as the flight line mechanics and technicians, working outside in all weathers to ensure that each aircraft was repaired and serviced, ready for the next flight.

 …… and those working away in the background, ensuring that equipment, kit and information was always available.

 And finally, as well as remembering those that lost their lives in the two world wars, it remembers the survivors, the injured, the escapers and the prisoners of war, who returned to their families and carried their physical and mental scars with them for the rest of their lives.

 This is a long term, non commercial, educational project, with information being added to the “repository” as and when time permits.

-Wherever possible, original documents, such as the squadron’s Operations Record Book, Aircraft Movement Cards and Bomber Command Loss Cards, have been used as the primary source of information.
-However, due to inaccuracies in some of the documents and poor quality in others, transcription errors may have occurred and I highly recommend that you use the material on the site in conjunction with other sources to ensure that we do not perpetuate historical inaccuracy.
+Wherever possible, original documents, such as the Operations Record Book, Aircraft Movement Cards and Bomber Command Loss Cards, have been used as the primary source of information.
+However, these documents are known to be inaccurate and errors may have occurred during transcription.

 The history can only be compiled with the help of people, like yourself, who have an interest in the squadron.